Friday, May 26, 2017

 • Biblical prohibitions against necromancy pose a problem for soul sleep (Leviticus 19:26; Deuteronomy 18:1-12; Isaiah 8:19-20):

--Why even try contacting dead people if their souls are not consciously existing?
-Biblical prohibitions against contacting the dead presuppose conscious life after death.
+-Why even try contacting dead people, if their souls are not consciously existing?
+Biblical prohibitions against contacting deceased persons presuppose conscious life after death.
 These prohibitions would hardly be meaningful or necessary in a soul sleep framework.

 2 comments: